 While we're on the subject of contact information, make sure that you are only listing ONE phone number at the top of your resume: your cell.
 Millennials are known for their love of technology at the same time that companies are abandoning landlines, so having a landline immediately marks you as a bit of a relic.
 Smartphones' dominance in the marketplace stems from their multi-functionality, which has made the need for listing both landline and mobile numbers an obsolete practice.
 Besides, do you really want to wait until you get home to find out that an employer called, and realize that you can't call them back until the next day?

 4. You're still including your entry-level job from 30 years ago

 OK, we get it — you've had a long and fruitful career.
 But trust us, employers aren't interested in reading about every job you've held, task you were assigned, or conference you ever attended.
-Instead, they prefer to see two pages of only the most relevant information.
+Instead, they prefer to see resumes with two pages that only contain the most relevant information.
 The more experienced you are, the more selective you need to be about what you tell prospective employers.
 Curate the information on your resume to match the job responsibilities and requirements as laid out in the job listing.

 Sometimes it's hard to know what you should keep and what you should delete from your resume.
 That's where a TopResume expert resume writer comes in!

 5. It's clear you learned to type on a typewriter